Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Isomorphism theorems for ample groupoids

-Our next goal is to analyze the conditions in the definition of the class $K^{LCC}$, when the space-group pair under consideration is the topological full group together with the unit space of an ample groupoid.
-We begin by showing that the orbits in the groupoid coincide with the orbits by the action of the topological full group.
+Our next goal is to analyze the conditions in the definition of the class $K^{LCC}$, when the space-group pair under consideration is the topological full group and the unit space of an ample groupoid.
+Unfortunately, the commutator subgroup $\DD(\llbracket \mathcal{G} \rrbracket)$ does not seem to belong to $K^{LCC}$, which is why we only consider $\llbracket \mathcal{G} \rrbracket$ itself (see Remark~\ref{rem:KLCCcommutator} below).
+We begin by showing that the groupoid-orbits coincide with the orbits of the action by the topological full group on the unit space.